zsiki/GeoEasy/doc/step_by_step.rst

 Enlarge the size of the graphic window, drag the corner of the window by the mouse and press F3 to zoom to extent.
 Point symbols, IDs and observations are visible in the graphic window.
-Red circles are stations but not oriented yet.
+Red filled circles are stations but not oriented yet.

 Preliminary coordinates
 -----------------------